CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowServiceItemActionDefinition.md

 `func (o *WorkflowServiceItemActionDefinition) UnsetStopWorkflows()`

 UnsetStopWorkflows ensures that no value is present for StopWorkflows, not even an explicit nil
+### GetUserIdOrEmail

+`func (o *WorkflowServiceItemActionDefinition) GetUserIdOrEmail() string`

+GetUserIdOrEmail returns the UserIdOrEmail field if non-nil, zero value otherwise.

+### GetUserIdOrEmailOk

+`func (o *WorkflowServiceItemActionDefinition) GetUserIdOrEmailOk() (*string, bool)`

+GetUserIdOrEmailOk returns a tuple with the UserIdOrEmail field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUserIdOrEmail

+`func (o *WorkflowServiceItemActionDefinition) SetUserIdOrEmail(v string)`

+SetUserIdOrEmail sets UserIdOrEmail field to given value.

+### HasUserIdOrEmail

+`func (o *WorkflowServiceItemActionDefinition) HasUserIdOrEmail() bool`

+HasUserIdOrEmail returns a boolean if a field has been set.

 ### GetValidationInformation

 `func (o *WorkflowServiceItemActionDefinition) GetValidationInformation() WorkflowValidationInformation`